stolostron/rhacm-docs/release_notes/known_issues.md

 For more information, see [Certificate policy controller](../security/cert_policy_ctrl.md).

-### Any user can create and import clusters
+### Any authenticated user can import clusters

-In OpenShift Container Platform, any authenticated user can provision projects and have administrator privileges.
-Any user can create and import clusters from Red Hat Advanced Cluster Management for Kubernetes.
-As a result, some roles have incorrect access privileges for the hub cluster.
-In order to create a cluster and generate commands, you must have cluster administrator privileges.
+In OpenShift Container Platform, any authenticated user can provision projects with administrator privileges to the project and associated namespace.
+As the administrator of a namespace, users can import clusters into Red Hat Advanced Cluster Management for Kubernetes.
+In order to create a cluster and generate commands on the hub cluster, you must have cluster administrator privileges.
 For more information view the [Role based access control (RBAC) table](../security/security_intro.md).